2024

 You will have a few chapters for each type of writer you’re targeting.
 The problem with this is that each section will resonate with one set of writers and alienate another.

-It is better to choose one area of writing – ideally the one in which you have the most experience – and hone in on that.
-The entire book will be useful to the reader that picks it up.
+It is better to choose one area of writing – ideally, the one in which you have the most experience – and hone in on that.
+The entire book will be useful to the reader who picks it up.

 You will also have enough time and room to cover everything this particular writer needs to know, rather than trying to bounce around from topic to topic.